oracle/weblogic-image-tool/site/cache.md

     imagetool cache addInstaller --type jdk --version 8u202 --path /path/to/local/jdk.tar.gz
     ```

 - `addPatch`: Add a patch to the cache.
-This command verifies if the path points to a valid patch by querying the Oracle Support portal.
     ```
-    imagetool cache addPatch --type wls --patchId 12345678_12.2.1.3.0 --path /path/to/patch.zip
+    imagetool cache addPatch --patchId 12345678_12.2.1.3.0 --path /path/to/patch.zip
     ```
-    **Note**:  When adding a patch to the cache store, the `patchId` should be in the following format:  `99999999_9.9.9.9.99999`  The first 8 digits is the patch ID, followed by an underscore, and then the release number.
-This is needed if you want to distinguish a patch that has different patch versions.
+    **Note**:  When adding a patch to the cache store, the `patchId` should be in the following format:  `99999999_9.9.9.9.99999`  The first 8 digits is the patch ID, followed by an underscore, and then the release number to identify the patch between different patch versions.

-    For example, patch `29135930` has several different versions in Oracle Support, one for each release in which the bug is fixed.
+    For example, patch `29135930` has several different versions in Oracle Support, one for each release or PSU in which the bug is fixed.

 | Patch Name | Release |
 | ---------|---------|